AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Transmuter.md

 When you reach 3rd level, you create your major work as a transmuter, granting a fitting object of your choice with newfound powers.
 Choose one of the following opera, which becomes your opus.
 If the object is destroyed, you may remake the same opus on another fitting object of your choice during a short rest.
 You may also remake the opus onto another fitting object of your choice during a short rest, but this disables the opus on whatever it affected before.
 You also gain 1 proficiency level in either Athletics, Acrobatics or Perception.

-### Feather Fall Boots

-While wearing these boots, your movement speed increases by 5', and you take half the fall damage you normally would.
+* _Feather Fall Boots_ - While wearing these boots, your movement speed increases by 5', and you take half the fall damage you normally would.

-### Heavy Strike Weapon

-You modify a light or medium weapon's form and balance by adding 1 lb to its weight and increasing its weight category to the next one.
+* _Heavy Strike Weapon_ - You modify a light or medium weapon's form and balance by adding 1 lb to its weight and increasing its weight category to the next one.
 The weapon's damage die is increased by 2.

-### Personalized Fit Weapon

-As long as you consciously wield this weapon, you cannot be disarmed from it against your will.
+* _Personalized Fit Weapon_ - As long as you consciously wield this weapon, you cannot be disarmed from it against your will.
 As a result, you can also control the weapon better, increasing the weapon's lethal property by 1 while you wield it.

-### Sure Sight Helmet

-The helmet can switch between two modes: one according to your [[Vision|vision type]] (whether be it: lightvision, nullvision or darkvision), and one vision type lighter or darker than the one you have.
+* _Sure Sight Helmet_ - The helmet can switch between two modes: one according to your [[Vision|vision type]] (whether be it: lightvision, nullvision or darkvision), and one vision type lighter or darker than the one you have.
 While you put on the helmet, you may switch between these two modes using a quick action.
 ## Advanced Infusion

 Starting at 5th level, your infusions become more powerful.
 Whenever you would be able to use an [[#Alchemechanical Infusion|alchemechanical infusion]], you may use two.
 You may use the same infusion twice for a doubled effect.